lucandroid70/CentOS8_samba_complete/README.md

 This script, automatize install of samba server, create N user from file names.txt, and install Webmin

+If you not see samba-server launch this comand sudo setenforce 0 for selinux permissive

+#### webmin
 You can now login to https://IP-OR-FQDN-NAME-YOUR-CENTOS:10000/